Mr-RedBeard/TheLogicBandCode/README.md

 artificial neural network and the exact same model but enhanced with the Logic Band mechanism.

 I reserve all rights to the contents of this repository as the developer of the architecture and code.
-As that creator I grant usage of this architecture as open source software.
+As that creator I grant usage of this architecture as open source software, however credit for intellectual innovation of The Logic Band is reserved only for creator: Derek Smith, and use of core concepts and functionality, though allowed, must reference contribution of intellectual innovation.
 Contact me for any questions dlsmith323@gmail.com